RamMarthi9/Regression/README.md

 For small numbers of categories: Use one-hot or dummy encoding.

 What is the role of feature scaling in linear regression?
 Is it necessary?

+Role of Feature Scaling in Linear Regression
+Feature scaling standardizes or normalizes the range of independent variables (features) so that they have similar magnitudes, which can improve the performance of some machine learning models.
+For linear regression, feature scaling has the following implications:

+1. Gradient Descent Optimization:

+If gradient descent is used to find the best-fit line, feature scaling ensures faster and more stable convergence.
+Without scaling, features with larger magnitudes dominate the gradient, causing smaller steps for other features, leading to slower convergence or failure to converge.

+2. Interpretation of Coefficients:

+Scaling does not affect the mathematical solution of linear regression.
+However, when features are scaled, the coefficients become easier to compare because they represent the change in the dependent variable for one unit change in a scaled feature.

+3. Numerical Stability:

+Scaling helps prevent numerical instability during matrix operations (e.g., matrix inversion in normal equations).
+Features with vastly different magnitudes can lead to poor precision in computation.

+---

+Is Feature Scaling Necessary for Linear Regression?

+Not Mandatory for Closed-Form Solution (Normal Equation):
+If the normal equation is used to solve linear regression, scaling is generally unnecessary as the method is not iterative.
+However, numerical stability might still benefit from scaling.

+Necessary for Gradient Descent:
+If gradient descent is employed, feature scaling is highly recommended to ensure convergence.

+Regularization Techniques:
+In regularized linear regression (e.g., Ridge or Lasso regression), feature scaling is necessary because penalty terms (e.g., L1 or L2 norms) depend on the magnitude of the coefficients, and unscaled features can lead to biased regularization.

+---

+In summary, while feature scaling is not strictly required for solving linear regression with a closed-form solution, it is essential for models using gradient descent or regularization for numerical stability, better convergence, and interpretability.

 Advanced Questions
 Explain the concept of regularization in linear regression.
 How do Lasso and Ridge regression differ?